 - CT colonography (virtual colonoscopy)

-And there’s the test we’ll discuss in this article: the colonoscopy.
+And there’s the big test: the colonoscopy.

 Why a colonoscopy screening matters

 If you’re squeamish about getting screened, keep this information in mind:

 - Treatment works best when colorectal cancer is found early.

 - Screening can find polyps and colorectal cancer even before symptoms appear.

 - About nine out of every 10 people whose colorectal cancers are found early and treated correctly are still alive five years later.

 Read on for commonly asked questions about the colonoscopy procedure and how to prepare for it.
 Because the more you know, the better you’ll feel about making the wise choice to have this vital screening.